Judhaiya/warehouse/README.md

-it is a basic crud app.
+It is a basic crud app.
 In this crud app,
 I made use of
 1.es6,es5javascript